Santo Domingo Nightlife | The 9 Best Bars and Clubs in 2020

 75 Grados, Bella Vista

 75 Grados is damn fun!
 If you’re looking for a rowdy night out and some rumba that’s 100% Dominican, then this is the spot.
-This places gets jammed packed and only plays dembow and reggaeton.
+This place gets jammed packed and only plays dembow and reggaeton.

 The dancing here is dirty and the only drinks you can get are sugar-packed frozen blenders filled with rum or vodka.
 Suffice to say, if you go to 75 Grados, it’s going to be a sloppy night.
+You’ve been warned.

 Shots Bar, Naco/Piantini